project-gemmi/gemmi/docs/analysis.rst

 ==============

 Contacts in a molecule or in a crystal can be found using the neighbor search described in the previous section.
-But to make it easier we have a dedicated class ContactSearch.
-It uses the neighbor search to find pairs of atoms close to each other and applies the filters described below.
+However, to make it easier, we have a dedicated class ContactSearch.
+It uses the neighbor search to find pairs of atoms that are close to each other and applies the filters described below.

-When constructing ContactSearch we set the overall maximum search distance.
+When constructing a ContactSearch object we set the overall maximum search distance.
 This distance is stored as the `search_radius` property:

 .. doctest::